Food Banks Are Seeing Longer Lines Because of Inflation

 Ferris Junior High

-Meantime, Tarrant Area Food Bank is also holding a mobile food distribution on Friday morning in Haltom City.
+The Tarrant Area Food Bank held a mobile food distribution on Friday morning in Haltom City.

 Both TAFB and NTFB are in need of volunteers and monetary donations.